eschul07/EricSchulte-JustForFun/README.md

 # EricSchulte-JustForFun
-Personal projects I like to work on when I have spare time.
+A collection of personal projects I like to work on when I have spare time.

 More to come :)